-TSL notes that there is no applicable standard for an equivalency determination.
+TVPLS notes that there is no applicable standard for an equivalency determination.
 Some have argued that the appropriate standard is that for model aircraft, noting that their operations, if conducted for recreational purposes, would fall completely within the allowable operations for model aircraft.
-We believe it is difficult to argue that there is sufficient correlation between model operations controlled by the Academy of Model Aeronautics and the ones contemplated by TSL.
+We believe it is difficult to argue that there is sufficient correlation between model operations controlled by the Academy of Model Aeronautics and the ones contemplated by TVPLS.
 At the same time, it is clear that equivalency cannot be established for traditional, manned civil aircraft because the design and use profiles between traditional aircraft and sUAS are simply too different.
 As such, we believe it makes more sense to focus on why the contemplated operations would not adversely affect safety, which is all that §11.81(e) requires.

 Granting an exemption will not adversely affect safety.
-TSL contemplates conducting sUAS operations over client owned or controlled land, solely during daylight hours, at altitudes well below that which would pose a risk to other aircraft.
-In general, sUAS operations are intended to be conducted in areas distant from both congested areas and airports.
-Moreover, because of the inherent risks presented by standard infrastructure operations, our clients have already taken steps to secure property against unauthorized public access.
-For example, substantial stretches of pipeline, utilities, railroad track and oil production sites are fenced, elevated, or otherwise secured to prevent access.
-Other long stretches of infrastructure are, as noted above, in very remote wilderness areas.
-The nature of operations anticipated by TSL requires that the sUAS be flown at relatively low altitudes and relatively low speeds.
-TSL expects that in most instances, the sUAS will be flown less than 100 feet from the highest structure along the path of the sUAS.
+TVPLS contemplates conducting sUAS operations over specific and designated land, solely during daylight hours, at altitudes well below that which would pose a risk to other aircraft.
+The nature of operations anticipated by TVPLS requires that the sUAS be flown at relatively low altitudes and relatively low speeds.
+TVPLS expects that in most instances, the sUAS will be flown less than 75 feet from the highest structure along the path of the sUAS.
 Accordingly, the risk of interference with another aircraft is minimal.
-TSL also plans to conduct sUAS operations at least three miles from any public airports (including heliports).
-In the event an operation needs to be conducted closer to an airport, TSL will inform the airport operator and airport air traffic control tower of the contemplated operation and will comply with any directions issued by air traffic control at that airport.
+TVPLS also plans to conduct sUAS operations at least three miles from any public airports (including heliports).
+In the event an operation needs to be conducted closer to an airport, TVPLS will inform the airport operator and airport air traffic control tower of the contemplated operation and will comply with any directions issued by air traffic control at that airport.

-Approval of exemptions allowing commercial operations of sUASs in the infrastructure aerial inspection industry will enhance safety by reducing risk.
 Conventional operations, using jet or piston power aircraft, operate at extremely low altitudes just feet from the subject being inspected and in extreme proximity to people and structures; and present the risks associated with vehicles that weigh in the neighborhood of 4,000lbs., carrying large amounts of jet A or other fuel (140 gallons for jet helicopters).
 Such aircraft must fly to and from the inspection site.
 In contrast, a sUAS weighing fewer than 55 lbs. and powered by batteries eliminates virtually all of that risk given the reduced mass and lack of combustible fuel carried on board.
 The sUAS is carried to the inspection site.
 The sUAS will carry no passengers or crew and, therefore, will not expose them to the risks associated with manned aircraft flights.

 The operation of small UASs, weighing less than 55 lbs., conducted in the strict conditions outlined above, will provide an equivalent level of safety supporting the grant of the exemptions requested herein, including 333 Aircraft Exemption Status exempting the applicant from conventional aircraft requirements and allowing commercial operations.
 These lightweight aircraft operate at slow speeds, close to the ground, and in a controlled environment and, as a result, are far safer than conventional operations conducted with turbine helicopters operating in close proximity to the ground and people.
-The safety of those on the ground is protected by the fact that no one will be allowed into the area without the permission of the company.
-Security will be established for the flight area as part of the pre-flight control.
-Each individual within the secure area will be briefed prior to flight and will consent to being in the area.
-All others will be excluded from the area